layershift/enscale-docs/pages/03.features/03.collaboration/docs.10.md

 ---
 title: Collaboration
-media_order: 'yes.png,no.png,info1.png,Manage-collaborators-invite.JPG,Collaborator-permissions.png,Share-environments.png,environment-permissions.png,sharedwithme.JPG'
+media_order: 'yes.png,no.png,info1.png,Manage-collaborators-invite.JPG,sharedwithme.JPG,collab-account-permission.png,collaborator-share-environments.png,collaborator-environment-permission.png'
 taxonomy:
     category:
         - docs
 visible: true
 ---

 With the collaboration feature in Enscale, multiple users can work on the same environments while having separate logins and access to the Enscale dashboard.
-There is no limit on the number of environments (or people) you can collaborate with.
+There is no limit on the number of environments you can share or people you can collaborate with.

 ##### Step 1 - Sending the invitation